palebluepaul/stellaris-tools/README.md

 - **Search**: Find technologies by name or description
 - **Filtering**: Filter technologies by category, area, and tier
 - **Dark Mode**: Toggle between light and dark themes

+### Mod Management

+- **Playset Selection**: View and select different mod playsets from the Stellaris launcher
+- **Technology Reloading**: Reload technologies when switching between playsets
+- **Mod Information**: View information about the active playset and its enabled mods

 ### Technology Data